 - Benefit from personalized attention, including one-on-one appointments with your Pre-Law Advisor on the law school exploration or application process.
 Our faculty offer strategies to facilitate navigating the LSAT and law school application process.

 - Our Pre-Law Advisors stay informed about current news and trends by attending conferences, participating in law-related networks, and maintaining relationships with law school admission deans and other Pre-Law Advisors.

 - Bryant is nationally recognized for integrating business with the arts and sciences, providing you with exposure to a broader range of ideas than most of your peers applying to law school from other undergraduate programs.

-The competition to go to law school can be intense.
-The American Bar Association does not recommend any specific undergraduate major or group of courses to prepare for a legal education.
-In fact, students are admitted to law school from almost every discipline.
+- The American Bar Association does not recommend any specific undergraduate major to prepare for a legal education, and students are admitted to law school from almost every discipline.

 - A strong foundation integrating business, STEM fields and the liberal arts develops critical 21st century skills essential for success and continuous growth in every field.